Bachelors' Club, Tarbolton: History

 Robert Burns also attended dancing lessons here in 1779, much to his father's annoyance as the poet later recorded: "In my seventeenth year, to give my manners a brush, I went to a country dancing school.
 My father had an unaccountable antipathy against these meetings; and my going was, what to this hour I repent, in absolute defiance of his commands.
 My father, as I said before, was the sport of strong passions; from that instance of rebellion he took a kind of dislike to me..."
 Burns was initiated into Freemasonry here in 1781.

 A number of rules were drawn up, probably mainly composed by Burns, but the manuscript is not in his handwriting.
 The tenth reads: "Every man proper for a member of this Society, must have a frank, honest, open heart; above anything dirty or mean; and must be a professed lover of one or more of the female sex.
 No haughty, self-conceited person, who looks upon himself as superior to the rest of the club, and especially no mean spirited, worldly mortal, whose only will is to heap up money shall upon any pretence whatever be admitted."
 The subjects for debate included: "Whether do we derive more happiness from Love or Friendship?"; "Whether is the savage man or the peasant of a civilised country in the most happy situation?"; "Suppose a young man, bred a farmer, but without any future, had it in his power to marry either of two women, the one a girl of large fortune, but neither handsome in person or agreeable in conversation but who can manage the household affairs of a farm well enough; the other of them a girl every way agreeable in person, conversation and behaviour, but without any fortune, which of them shall he choose?".
 Robert Burns debated on behalf the lass without the fortune.
 A toast to the mistresses of the club was the final act of each meeting.
 These mistresses were the mothers of each household.

 The house was occupied by a number of families until 1928, it then lay empty and in 1937 faced demolition by Ayr County Council, however the Burns Federation and the National Trust managed to delay this precipitous act, World War II followed and in 1951 the property was acquired for the nation.
 It was renovated and re-thatched in 1971 by the National Trust for Scotland.
+In 2024-25 it went under further repairs including re-thatching.